 We make this week fun, informative, serious, hands-on and active.
 We swim, garden, hike, play games, ask questions and get to know each other.
 By modeling our expectations, we show our staff, through action, the kind of experience they will provide to campers.
 Staff need to experience for themselves what it means to feel accepted within a group of peers, what it actually feels like to participate in a non-competitive game, and what we mean when we say ‘nature-oriented’.

-During Orientation Week we hold workshops and discussions on conflict resolution, bullying (and how to prevent it), safety (physical and emotional), setting and maintaining the proper verbal environment, expectations, and what to do in a variety of ‘What if…?’ situations.
+During Orientation Week we hold workshops and discussions on conflict resolution, bullying, anti-racism, safety (physical and emotional), sustainability, ensuring a positive environment for LGBTQ+ campers and staff, setting and maintaining the proper verbal environment at camp, our expectations, and what to do in a variety of ‘What if…?’ situations.
 Orientation Week is also the time when staff get to know our Staff Manual inside and out.
 We hand out this in-depth guide to working for The Nature Place at the beginning of the week, and reading it cover to cover allows us to literally be on the same page.